ubports/docs.ubports.com/appdev/index.rst

 Get started
 -----------

 Ubuntu Touch is a fun and vibrant platform for development.
-Whether your a new developer or an experienced one we have several resources to help you get started.
+Whether you're a new developer or an experienced one, we have several resources to help you get started.

-Ubuntu Touch supports several different types of apps. :ref:`Native apps <nativeapp>` are apps with interfaces made using QML or HTML and their behavior defined in JavaScript, C++, Python, or Go. :ref:`Web apps <webapp>` are special containers to run websites in.
+Ubuntu Touch supports several different types of apps. :ref:`Native apps <nativeapp>` are apps with interfaces made using QML or HTML with their behavior defined in JavaScript, C++, Python, or Go. :ref:`Web apps <webapp>` are special containers to run websites in.

 .. toctree::
     :maxdepth: 1